 The discharge or 'rays' originate from the cathode and move toward the anode, and hence are called cathode rays.
 Using luminescent techniques, the cathode rays are made visible and it was found that these rays are deflected away from negatively charged plates.
-The scientist J. J. Thomson concluded that the cathode ray consists of negatively charged particles, and he called them electrons.
+The scientist J. J. Thomson concluded that the cathode ray consists of negatively charged particles, and later they were called electrons.